 The Whitechapel Gallery is pleased to announce that Francis Alÿs (b.
 1959, Belgium) is the seventh artist to receive the prestigious annual Art Icon award in partnership with Swarovski.
-Art Icon 2020 will be presented at Whitechapel Gallery on Tuesday 21 January 2020, during a gala dinner hosted by Iwona Blazwick OBE (Director, Whitechapel Gallery) and Swarovski.
+Art Icon 2020 will be presented at Whitechapel Gallery on Tuesday 21 January 2020, during a gala dinner hosted by Iwona Blazwick OBE (former Director, Whitechapel Gallery) and Swarovski.

 Iwona Blazwick said: “This award celebrates an artist whose work elevates the simple activities of walking, playing and observing everyday life, in locations ranging from Mexico City to Mosul, into an art form that is at once playful and profound.
 The lyrical vision of Alÿs’ actions, films and paintings transcends social and national boundaries to reveal a common humanity”.